robertandrews/cwp-bootstrap-editor/README.md

 The Bootstrap CSS framework prefers certain component elements to include specific attributes, even particular tag formulation.

-See, in [Bootstrap's documentation](https://getbootstrap.com/docs/5.0/content/typography/#blockquotes), how `<blockquote>` requires more than just the element itself, it also requires a class of `.blockquote`, and even a wrapping element of `<figure>`.
+For example, see, in [Bootstrap's documentation](https://getbootstrap.com/docs/5.0/content/typography/#blockquotes), how `<blockquote>` requires more than just the element itself, it also requires a class of `.blockquote`, and even a wrapping element of `<figure>`.

 When WordPress users write blog posts using basic elements like `<blockquote>`, these extras are not added.